Need to talk? Call 1800 882 436.

 What are the symptoms of fragile X syndrome?

-Some people with fragile X have very few symptoms, while others have significant health problems.
-The main symptoms of fragile X syndrome are:
+Some children with fragile X have very few symptoms, while others have significant health problems.
+Symptoms also differ between males and females.
+Females tend to have less or milder symptoms than males.

-People with fragile X syndrome may also have behavioural and emotional problems including:
+Children with fragile X syndrome may also have behavioural and emotional problems including:

 How do I know if I am a carrier for fragile X?

-If you have a family history of fragile X, you can be tested before becoming pregnant to see if you are a carrier of the gene for fragile X. If you are a carrier, there is a chance that you can pass the gene on to your children.
+You can be tested before becoming pregnant to see if you are a carrier of the gene for fragile X. Carrier testing is recommended if you:

-Even if you don’t have a family history of fragile X, you can still do a genetic test to find out if you are a carrier for the condition.
+If you are a carrier, there is a chance that you can pass the gene on to your children.
+Even if you don't have a family history of fragile X, you can still have a genetic test to find out if you are a carrier for the condition.

 If you are a carrier of the fragile X gene, a genetic counsellor can help you explore ways of having a healthy baby.